-If on April 14, 2023, your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+If on April 26, 2024, your shares are registered directly in your name with our transfer agent, Equiniti Trust Company, LLC, then you are a stockholder of record.
 As a stockholder of record, you may vote via webcast at the meeting or vote by proxy.
-Whether or not you plan to attend the meeting via webcast, we urge you to fill out and return the enclosed proxy card or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.
+Whether or not you plan to attend the meeting via webcast, we urge you to vote by proxy by mail, over the telephone or on the internet as instructed below to ensure your vote is counted.